microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

 * One constraint is that the entire model needs to be TRT eligible
 * When running the embedded engine model, the default setting is `trt_ep_context_embed_mode=0`, where the engine cache path is embedded and TRT EP will look for the engine cache on the disk.
 Alternatively, users can set `trt_ep_context_embed_mode=1`, embedding the entire engine binary data as a string in the model.
 However, this mode increases initialization time due to ORT graph optimization hashing the long string.
 Therefore, we recommend using `trt_ep_context_embed_mode=0`.
 * The default name of an embedded engine model will have `_ctx.onnx` appended to the end.
 Users can specify `trt_ep_context_file_path=my_ep_context_model.onnx` to overwrite this default name.
+* If an embedded engine is used the library **`nvinfer_builder_resource` of TensorRT is not required**, which is by far the largest library.
+This enables the case of shipping a minimal set of libraries in the case that a fixed set of models is used which are packaged as precompield engine.
+* Besides everything that embedded engines enable to accelerate the load time, they also **enable pacakging an externally compiled engine** using e.g. `trtexec`.
+A [python script](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/tensorrt/gen_trt_engine_wrapper_onnx_model.py) that is capable of packaging such a precompiled engine into an ONNX file is included in the python tools.

 ## Performance Tuning
 For performance tuning, please see guidance on this page: [ONNX Runtime Perf Tuning](./../performance/tune-performance/index.md)